Joshua Kushner: Thrive Capital

-He founded Thrive Capital in 2010, a venture capital firm that focuses on media and internet investments.
+Kushner founded Thrive Capital in 2009, a venture capital firm that focuses on media and internet investments.
 Since its founding, Thrive has raised over $7.3 billion from institutional investors, including Princeton University.
 Thrive's capital funds include: Thrive II, which raised $40 million in 2011; Thrive III, which raised $150 million in 2012; Thrive IV, which raised $400 million in September 2014; Thrive V, raising $700 million in 2016; Thrive VI, raising $1 billion in 2018; Thrive VII, raising $2 billion in 2021; Thrive VIII, raising $3 billion in 2022; and Thrive IX, raising $5 billion in 2024.

-Kushner was the second largest investor in Instagram's Series B funding round.
+Kushner was the second-largest investor in Instagram's Series B funding round.
 Valued at $500 million, Thrive soon doubled its money after Instagram was sold to Facebook.

-For his work with Thrive, Kushner was named to Forbes 30 Under 30, Inc. magazine's 35 Under 35, Crain's 40 Under 40, and Vanity Fairs Next Establishment.

-In 2021, it was reported by Bloomberg that Goldman Sachs had invested in Kushner's Thrive Capital at a $3.6 billion valuation.
+In 2021, Bloomberg reported Goldman Sachs invested in Kushner's Thrive Capital at a $3.6 billion valuation.
 Kushner sold a 3.3% stake in Thrive to a group of investors, including Disney's Bob Iger and Kohlberg Kravis Roberts' Henry Kravis, valuing Thrive at $5.3 billion.

-As of September 2024, Forbes estimates his net worth to be $3.8 billion, primarily from his ownership in Thrive.
+As of November 2025, Forbes estimates his net worth to be $5.2 billion, primarily from his ownership in Thrive.
 Fortune magazine listed Kushner in its inaugural list of the 100 Most Powerful People in Business in 2024, citing Thrive's early investment in OpenAI.

 Oscar Health

 Kushner is a co-founder and vice-chairman of Oscar Health, a health insurance start-up.
 Founded in 2012, Oscar was valued at $2.7 billion in 2016.
 Oscar went public in 2021, with Kushner's Thrive Capital owning a stake worth $1.21 billion.
 Oscar reported an $87 million loss in its first quarter as a publicly traded company.

-In 2020, it was revealed by The Atlantic that Jared Kushner had contracted Oscar Health to develop a coronavirus testing website that was later scrapped, even though Trump had said publicly that Google was developing the website.
+In 2020, it was revealed by The Atlantic that Jared Kushner had contracted Oscar Health to develop a coronavirus testing website that was later scrapped, though Trump had said publicly that Google was developing the website.